EMDR Therapy for Anxiety, ADHD & Autism

 What is EMDR?

-EMDR or Eye Movement Desensitization and Reprocessing is an evidence-based treatment originally developed to help people with trauma.
+EMDR helps the brain make new connections and integrate memories in healthier ways.
+Studies show it reduces PTSD and trauma symptoms for many patients.
 It has now been adapted to help with many other experiences or feelings, like anxiety and depression, among others.

 EMDR allows the natural healing process to resume by connecting the upsetting event, thoughts, feelings or body sensations with the adaptive information we need to effectively store the memory in our long-term memory, where we can recall it, but it is not intruding on our daily lives or being activated when we are not actively thinking of the event(s).